 ARTICLE 35 DAYS OFF

-35.1 All Employees shall be entitled to receive a minimum of one (1) day off per work week.
-A day off shall be defined as twenty-four (24) hours plus the turn-around period of ten (10) hours for a total of thirty-four (34) hours.
+All Employees shall be entitled to receive a minimum of one (1) day off per work week.
+A day off shall be defined as a period of thirty-two (32) hours.

 ARTICLE 36 OVERTIME AND TIME BANK